-Fixture Layout
+Group Layout

-To change the 2D fixture layout:
+To change the 2D fixture layout for the group:

 - 1. Press < Group>

 - 2. Select the group you want to edit.

 - 3. Press [Edit Layout].
-The Layout Editor window will open.
+The Group Layout Editor window will open.

 Initially fixtures will be all in a row.
 You can reposition the fixtures anywhere on the screen by dragging them.
 Or press a fixture to select then use the wheels to move it around the grid.
 You can resize the grid by dragging the bottom or right sides.